Skip to main content

 • What it is: help paying Medicare premiums and, in some cases, deductibles or co-payments.

-• Who can get it or use it: Medicare beneficiaries with limited income and assets.
+• Who may use it: Medicare beneficiaries with limited income and assets.

-• How it helps: can lower monthly Medicare costs and may also trigger Extra Help with Part D drug costs.
+• How it helps: it can lower monthly Medicare costs and may also connect some people to Extra Help with Part D drug costs.

-• What to gather or know first: Medicare card, income and asset records, and help from Florida SHINE counselors through the Elder Helpline if the form is confusing.
+• What to gather first: Medicare card, income records, asset records, and any letters from Social Security or your plan.

 Family Resource Centers and community partners